France - Special needs education within the education system

 - Keeping the child in the family environment is the preferred solution; if necessary, it can be accompanied by educational assistance measures.

-- In other cases, the institutions and services judged to be the most appropriate to respond to the youth's needs are solicited, regardless of the sector they belong to: socio-educational, medico-educational or institutions and services of the Ministry of Education.
+- In other cases, the institutions and services deemed to be the most appropriate to respond to the young person’s needs are solicited, regardless of the sector they belong to: socio-educational, medico-educational or institutions and services of the Ministry of Education.

 The socio-educational sector offers two types of facilities:

-- Children’s social houses (MECSO), which succeeded the former orphanages, ensure lodging and educational care for youths.
+- Children’s social houses, which succeeded the former orphanages, ensure lodging and educational care for young people.
 They are generally managed by non-profit associations.

-If legal measures are taken concerning delinquent or endangered youths, facilities under the control of the directorate for Legal Youth Protection (PJJ), defined by Ordinance no. 45-174 (02/02/1945), can be requested to respond:
+If legal measures are taken concerning delinquent or at-risk young people, facilities under the control of the directorate for Legal Youth Protection, defined by Ordinance no. 45-174 (02/02/1945), can be requested to respond.

-Court educational services (SEAT) were created by the Order of July 30, 1987 and organised by the Circular no. ES K387-65 (28/09/1987).
-Their mission is to evaluate the situation of the incarcerated minor, to propose alternative solutions to incarceration, to monitor the incarcerated minor and prepare is exit from the institution, to ensure on probation measures and legal control.
+Court educational services were created by the Order of 30 July 1987 and organised by Circular no. ES K387-65 (28/09/1987).
+Their mission is to evaluate the situation of the incarcerated minor, to propose alternative solutions to incarceration, to monitor the incarcerated minor and prepare their exit from the institution, and to ensure probation measures and legal control.

-Educational action centres perform educational activities for delinquent or endangered youths who are taken into boarding.
-Sometimes they also have a day centre, whose purpose is to monitor professional training or insertion of these youths, following varying modalities.
+Educational action centres perform educational activities for delinquent or at-risk young people who are taken into boarding.
+Sometimes they also have a day centre, whose purpose is to monitor the professional training or insertion of these young people, following varying modalities.

-Open educational action centres (AEMO) perform observation and educational orientation duties as well as carrying out educational activities directed at delinquent or endangered minors who stay with their families.
-AEMO services are organised by Decree no. 85-936 of August 23, 1985.
-Measures implemented can be either administrative (under the competence of youth social prevention services) or legal (youth legal prevention).
+Open educational action centres (AEMO) perform observation and educational orientation duties, as well as carrying out educational activities directed at delinquent or at-risk minors who stay with their families.
+AEMO services are organised by Decree no. 85-936 of 23 August 1985.
+The measures implemented can be either administrative (under the competence of youth social prevention services) or legal (youth legal prevention).

-The educational consultation, orientation and action services (COAE), created by Decree no. 90-166 of February 21, 1990, have been implemented in all departments.
+The educational consultation, orientation and action services, created by Decree no. 90-166 of 21 February 1990, have been implemented in all departments.

-The reinforced educational facilities implemented by Circular no. NOR JUS9950035C (24/02/1999) have supplanted the reinforced educational counselling units (UEER), organised by Circular no. NOR JUS9650047C (07/06/1996).
-Their purpose is to care for delinquent or seriously endangered minors for whom the traditional care facilities have proven to be inadequate (in this case six educators monitor a group of eight youths at a maximum for a limited period of time).
+The reinforced educational facilities, implemented by Circular no. NOR JUS9950035C (24/02/1999), have supplanted the reinforced educational counselling units, organised by Circular no. NOR JUS9650047C (07/06/1996).
+Their purpose is to care for delinquent or seriously at-risk minors for whom the traditional care facilities have proven to be inadequate (in this case, six educators monitor a maximum of eight young people for a limited period of time).

 Education of children and adolescents in the socio-educational sector remains under the authority of the Ministry of Education.
-Certain youths who are subjected to educational assistance measures, may be accepted in relay classes created by the Ministry of Education and organised in partnership with territorial authorities and the departmental directorates for legal protection of youths.
+Certain young people, who are subject to educational assistance measures, may be accepted in relay classes created by the Ministry of Education and organised in partnership with territorial authorities and the departmental directorates for the legal protection of young people.

-The law n° 2002-1138 of September 9, 2002 has created closed educational centers (CEF).
-These centers are defined in Article 22 of this law as institutions in which minors are placed in application of judicial control, a suspended sentence with probation, or release on probation.
-Inside these centers minors are subjected to measures of supervision and control ensuring a strengthened educational and pedagogical monitoring adapted to their personality.
-The duration of the stay in these centers is fixed at six months, a period renewable once for another six months.
+Law no. 2002-1138 of 9 September 2002 created closed educational centres (CEF).
+These centres are defined in Article 22 of this law as institutions in which minors are placed in application of judicial control, a suspended sentence with probation, or release on probation.
+Inside these centres, minors are subject to supervision and control measures, ensuring strengthened educational and pedagogical monitoring adapted to their personality.
+The duration of their stay in these centres is fixed at six months, which can be extended once for a further six months.
 Each CEF simultaneously accommodates 10 to 12 young persons.
 Their arrivals are spread over the entire year.

-In the framework of a decision to place a young person in a center of this type, the obligation to provide education for young people under the age of 16 must be abided by scrupulously.
-The Code of Education also provides for access to professional skills to young people over 16 who have no such skills.
-Whatever their age, the young people placed in these centers must be put into a situation in which they can acquire knowledge and know-how allowing personal development and further training.
+When deciding to place a young person in a centre of this type, the obligation to provide education for young people under the age of 16 must be abided by scrupulously.
+The Code of Education also provides for access to professional skills for young people over 16 who do not have such skills.
+Whatever their age, the young people placed in these centres must be put into a situation in which they can acquire knowledge and know-how, allowing for personal development and further training.

-The objective for young people under the age of 16 is to return to a school, and for the older people in this group to begin vocational training, unless the pursuit of studies in a general or technical lycée (higher secondary school) can be considered.
+The objective for young people under the age of 16 is to return to school, and for the older people in this group to begin vocational training, unless the pursuit of studies in a general or technical lycée (upper-secondary school) can be considered.

 Institutions for minors

-Institutions for minors (EPM) were created by the General Policy and Program Law for the judicial organisation of September 9, 2002.
-The objective of these institutions is to give priority to the reintegration of young persons in custody between the ages of 13 and 18 outside the adult prison system.
+The General Policy and Programme Law for the Judicial Organisation, of 9 September 2002, created institutions for minors (EPM).
+The objective of these institutions is to prioritise the reintegration of young persons in custody between the ages of 13 and 18, outside the adult prison system.
 These mixed institutions accommodate a maximum of 60 inmates.
-Each of them benefits from a personalised educative project based on a possibility of 27 hours of teaching every week, in the hope that this schooling will encourage their reintegration.
-A large number of personnel participate in this project, personnel in the Penitentiary Administration and the Judicial Protection of Youth service for the Ministry of Justice, specialised primary and secondary school teachers for the Ministry of National Education.
-Other minors can also be held in custody in sections for minors inside penitentiary centers for adults, the main reason being to avoid isolation from families: only 7 EPMs will be opened this year in all of France.
+Each of them benefits from a personalised educational project based on a possibility of 27 hours of teaching every week, in the hope that this schooling will encourage their reintegration.
+A large number of personnel participates in this project: personnel in the Penitentiary Administration and the Legal Youth Protection service of the Ministry of Justice, and specialised primary and secondary school teachers from the Ministry of National Education.
+Other minors can also be held in custody in sections for minors inside penitentiary centres for adults, the main reason being to avoid isolation from families.
+Only seven EPMs will be opened this year in all of France.

 The health sector